New York Stock Exchange: Merger, acquisition, and control

-In December 2012, ICE had proposed to buy NYSE Euronext in a stock swap with a valuation of $8 billion.
+In December 2012, ICE proposed to buy NYSE Euronext in a stock swap with a valuation of $8 billion.
 NYSE Euronext shareholders would receive either $33.12 in cash, or $11.27 in cash and approximately a sixth of a share of ICE.
-Jeffrey Sprecher, the chairman and CEO of ICE, will retain those positions, but four members of the NYSE board of directors will be added to the ICE board.
+Jeffrey Sprecher, the chairman and CEO of ICE, would retain those positions, but four members of the NYSE board of directors would be added to the ICE board.

 On January 24, 2023, a glitch in NYSE caused panic due to unintentional trade orders opened and closed in more than 250 securities.

 Opening and closing bells

 The NYSE's opening and closing bells mark the beginning and the end of each trading day.
 The opening bell is rung at 9:30 am ET to mark the start of the day's trading session.
 At 4 pm ET the closing bell is rung and trading for the day stops.
 There are bells located in each of the four main sections of the NYSE that all ring at the same time once a button is pressed.
 There are three buttons that control the bells, located on the control panel behind the podium which overlooks the trading floor.
 The main bell, which is rung at the beginning and end of the trading day, is controlled by a green button.
 The second button, colored orange, activates a single-stroke bell that is used to signal a moment of silence.
 A third, red button controls a backup bell which is used in case the main bell fails to ring.

+The ringing of the bells is usually accompanied with applause and is often done by VIPs and celebrities (see pictures and the section "Notable bell-ringers").

 History

-The signal to start and stop trading was not always a bell.
-The original signal was a gavel (which is still in use today along with the bell), but during the late 1800s, the NYSE decided to switch the gavel for a gong to signal the day's beginning and end.
+The signal to start and stop trading was not always a bell; a gavel was the original signal, which is still utilized alongside the bell.
+However, the gavel is frequently damaged.
+During the late 1800s, the NYSE decided to switch the gavel for a gong to signal the day's beginning and end.
 After the NYSE changed to its present location at 18 Broad Street in 1903, the gong was switched to the bell format that is currently being used.
+The bell itself was produced by Bevin Brothers in East Hampton, Connecticut, which is known colloquially as "Bell Town" for its history of bell foundries and metal toy manufacturing.

 A common sight today is the highly publicized events in which a celebrity or executive from a corporation stands behind the NYSE podium and pushes the button that signals the bells to ring.
 Due to the amount of coverage that the opening/closing bells receive, many companies coordinate new product launches and other marketing-related events to start on the same day as when the company's representatives ring the bell.
 It was only in 1995 that the NYSE began having special guests ring the bells on a regular basis; prior to that, ringing the bells was usually the responsibility of the exchange's floor managers.